Extreme cold, heavy snow: East braces for winter storm

 - As it rises, moisture condenses and forms very active cloud bands.

-- When these bands reach land, they unleash heavy and localized snowfall.
+- When these bands reach land, they discharge heavy and localized snowfall.

 Why are they so intense?